dskow/dskow.github.io/_posts/2017-07-15-vs-cross-platform-dev-setup.md

 5. Windows 10 SDK (10.0.15063.0) for UWP: C\#, VB, JS.

 Don't use HAXM.
 The Hyper-V works for both windows and android phone emulation.
 The default HAXM method only works for Android phone emulation.
 The iphone emulator only runs on the macbook, but it can be deployed and launched from Visual Studio 2017 on the windows machine.
-Iphone emulator requires matching versions between VS and the macbook Xamarin software.
+Iphone emulator requires matching versions between Visual Studio and the Macbook Xamarin software.

 Uncheck the boxes for: